 xDrive 4WD

-In cars equipped with the xDrive 4 wheel drive system you should check for all those strange howling or whining sounds and also for shuddering at acceleration which can indicate issues with the transfer case – since there are some cases of failed transfer cases mostly after approximately 100 000 km / 62 000 mi.
+In cars equipped with the xDrive 4 wheel drive system you should check for all those strange howling or whining sounds and also for shuddering at acceleration which can indicate issues with the transfer case – since there are many cases of failed transfer cases mostly after approximately 100 000 km / 62 000 mi.

 The abused M6 version can have issues with the worn rear differential but that’s nothing unusual.

-“It’s also good to check for strange vibrations from 100 km/h – 62 mph at constant speed or during acceleration.
-Some say it’s because of the unbalanced wheels, some say it’s the gearbox, or the brake discs and pads, and some unlucky owners just sold the car because of this annoying possible problem.”
+It’s also good to check for strange vibrations from 100 km/h – 62 mph at constant speed or during acceleration.
+Some say it’s because of the unbalanced wheels, some say it’s the gearbox, or the brake discs and pads, and some unlucky owners just sold the car because of this annoying possible problem.

 The last thing you should check is a strange occasional tapping / knocking noise or feel in the steering wheel when coming to a stop or moving slowly – this is not normal, and owners who experienced this got a new steering rack under warranty!